Our five-pronged approach focuses on your individual strengths to develop your unique qualities towards making you an exemplary pi- designer.

 When it was taken over by Sterling Bay Companies in 2012, the hardest task involved was defrosting the building.
 As it had not been used for a decade, inches of ice had grown inside.
 But this ice cave formation was not useful for the buildings reuse for a commercial purpose.
 Propane heaters were brought in, and the building today stands as the headquarters for bike components manufacturing, with dedicated bike parking and even an internal cycling test track.
 From being a cold storage for frozen food to an LEED-certified commercial space in the emerging Fulton Market District, complete with parking and retail facilities, the building has been brought back to relevance.

-These are just a few examples of how an adaptive reuse project has added a dimension to the fields of interior design and architecture.
+These are just a few examples of how an adaptive reuse project has added a dimension to the fields of architecture interior design .
 Such projects tend to be environmentally friendly, cheaper, and add a wow factor to the built space without taking away from the history attached to it.
 As we think about addressing the ever growing challenge of creating more space for the human race across cities, countries, and continents, it is no surprise that adaptive reuse projects are growing in significance and scope as a specialization within Interior Architecture and Design.
 It is certainly a medium that facilitates the perfect marriage between the new and the old and allows us to cater to our current needs and add our own layer of history to a space while keeping intact its original architectural and cultural footprint.

 This Website and its contents are subject to copyright protection under the Indian Copyright laws and, through international treaties for/ of other countries.
 The copyright in the contents and materials available on this Website as a whole is owned by the IIAD.
 However, the copyright in some contents and materials incorporated within this Website may be owned by third parties where so indicated.
 No part of the contents or materials available on this Website may be reproduced, licensed, sold, published, transmitted, modified, adapted, publicly displayed, broadcast (including storage in any medium by electronic means whether or not transiently for any purpose save as permitted herein) without the prior written permission of IIAD.
 The visitor may view this Website and its contents using Web browser and save an electronic copy, or print out a copy, of parts of this Website solely for visitor’s own information, research or study, provided the visitor (a) do not modify the copy from how it appears in this Website; and (b) include the copyright notice “© 2014 to 2018 Indian Institute of Art and Design (IIAD).
 All rights reserved.″ on such copy.